d1/groupcrack/README.md

 ==========
 Software to manage and promote group addictions.

 There are so many ways to communicate and form groups on the internet, but in many ways, each solution does not always fit the needs of a group that meets face to face.
 Group organizers should not have to rely solely on mailing lists, Facebook, Google Groups, or any other social network that is not tailored to fit their needs, nor should they be required to pay a fee to a software as a service company for every organization that is created.
-Groupcrack is being built to meet and go beyond the needs of people who meet face to face, within a multi organization platform.
+Groupcrack is being built to meet and go beyond the needs of people who meet face to face, within a multi-tenant platform.
 Using a remote web server with a single domain name, Groupcrack can be installed and customized to host as many organizations within the same domain name as desired.

 This application is initially being built to target a basic VPS installation.
 Eventually a scaled back version that can be run on free hosting services, specifically Heroku, will be developed.